AI & Leadership

 05

 AI is moving quickly.
-The organisations that navigate it best are those where leadership teams discuss it regularly, not just in response to a crisis or a competitive threat.
+The organisations that navigate it best are those where leadership teams discuss it regularly, well before a crisis or a competitive threat forces the conversation.

 06